ppi-ag/kibana-heatmap/README.md

 ### Logstash

 We think the right way to generate the time-slot attribut with logstah would be a additional logstash filter class.
 So if you are familier with ruby and logstash your help is appreciated.

+Or you may want to use the inline [filter code provided by yogi183](https://github.com/ppi-ag/kibana-heatmap/issues/1#issuecomment-49777657) to generate the time-slot attribute.

+* * *

 ## Development